volterraedge/terraform-provider-volterra/docs/resources/volterra_origin_pool.md

     }
   }

-  // One of the arguments from this list "port automatic_port" must be set automatic_port = true
+  // One of the arguments from this list "automatic_port lb_port port" must be set automatic_port = true

   // One of the arguments from this list "no_tls use_tls" must be set